-When you reach for a morning bag of coffee, you likely think of it being emblazoned with countries like Brazil or Columbia.
-But you may be surprised to find that Peru cultivates more than 3.2 billion 60 kg bags of the delicious brew each year, and it’s the second-highest exporter of fair trade coffee after Mexico.
+Hey coffee lover, when you think of your morning cup of coffee, which country comes to mind?
+Are the bags of coffee in your cupboard emblazoned with flags and symbols of countries like Brazil or Colombia?You may be surprised to know that Peru produces millions of bags of the delicious brew each year, and is the world’s biggest exporter of fair trade coffees.

-With excellent altitude to grow at, successful co-ops, and precious coffee arabica genetics running in those plants’ veins, Peruvian coffee has peak levels of desirable written all over it.
-So why is it only recently that it’s been thrust a little closer to the spotlight?
+With excellent altitude to grow, successful co-ops, and precious coffee arabica genetics running in those plants’ veins, Peruvian coffee has peak levels of desirable written all over it.

-You read that correctly.
-They were keeping this goldmine to themselves.
 Props to Starbucks for offering a seasonal Peruvian coffee in 2015 to get the word out and rolling with it from there.
-We appreciate you. (note from the editor: I’m not a fan of the Seattle coffee chain by any means, but we’ll let that one go)
+We appreciate you. (note: I’m not a fan of the Seattle coffee chain by any means, but we’ll let that one go)

 The History of Peruvian Coffee